Vegan Substitutes: A Beginner’s Guide

 Your diet as a whole determines your health — therefore, eating a wide variety of foods will ensure you’re getting all the nutrients you need to feel your best.
 If you’re new to exploring non-dairy or vegan substitutes, it may involve a little trial and error to begin with before you find what works best for you and your tastebuds.
 The more prepared and knowledgeable you are though, the easier this process can be — that’s why these handy tips should make a healthy transition to a dairy-free diet a lot easier!

-If you have recently transitioned to non-dairy products, or adopted a vegan diet, let us know your best tips in the comments below!
+If you have recently transitioned to non-dairy products, or adopted a vegan or even a flexitarian diet, let us know your best tips in the comments below!

 * Results may vary.
 Strict adherence to the nutrition and exercise guide are required for best results.